srodman7689/tcp_calc/README.md

     ADD n

-Where n is a number to add to your number. responds with 'ok\n' on success.
+Where n is an integer to add to your number. responds with 'ok\n' on success.

     SUBTRACT n

-Where n is a number to subtract from your number. response with 'ok\n' on success.
+Where n is an integer to subtract from your number. response with 'ok\n' on success.

     EXIT